near/docs/docs/discovery/tutorial/quickstart.md

 <hr class="subsection" />

 ## Using Your dApp
-Once your application is published, it will be ready to be combined with other components, or rendered as a standalone application  using the Discovery Viewer.
+Once your application is published, it will be ready to be combined with other components, or rendered as a standalone application  using the BOS Viewer.

 <hr class="subsection" />